Bavarian Forest Railway: Construction of the line

 At 48m, the Ohe bridge is the second highest railway bridge in Bavaria, just behind the Königswart bridge (height 50 m, length 279 m) at Wasserburg am Inn.
 On the state border the two railway companies built a very large station building at Bayerisch Eisenstein, the border running right through the middle of the building.
 The line was laid as a single track, but the route was prepared for two tracks.
 However it has remained single to the present day because the junction to the Mühldorf (Obb)–Plattling line, opened in 1875, and the Pilsting–Landshut link line, taken into service in 1880, did not bring the anticipated growth in traffic for the Waldbahn and across the border.

 During the construction of the line, Bavaria decided to nationalise the Ostbahn in a law passed on 15 April 1875.
 This took place on 10 May 1875 and led to a merger with the Royal Bavarian State Railways on 1 January 1876.
 As a result, the Plattling–Deggendorf–Gotteszell–Regen–Zwiesel–Ludwigsthal route was taken into service by the Bavarian state railway on 16 September 1877.
 After the completion of the Deffernik bridge the entire 74.7 km long route to Eisenstein was opened on 15 November 1877.

 On the Czech side the line from Neuern to Eisenstein had been finished and taken into service on 20 October 1877.
 The station building, whose construction had been agreed by the two railway companies on 17 May 1877, was not completed until 1878.
+The building at Bayerisch Eisenstein/Železná Ruda-Alžbětín was built directly on the border line and serves for both Czech and Bavarian companies.